 John 7:24 Do not judge according to appearance, but judge with righteous judgment.

-Jesus clearly says here that it is alright to judge, but He puts a limitation.
+Jesus clearly says here that it is alright to judge, but He puts a limitation on it.
 Do not just judge by what one might see with his eyes.

 Let us go back to Matthew 7.
 Comparing these verses clearly shows that Jesus’ “judge not” statement in Matthew 7 is not a blanket command forbidding judgments of others, but it does modify it clearly enough to see that something more or less hidden is involved.
 Matthew 7:3-5 contain the word “brothers.”
 Each verse, 3, 4, and 5, contains the word “brother” or “brothers.”
 Jesus makes it clear that we are permitted to judge one another, but when combined with the thought that is in John 7, He focuses on the accuracy and force of the judgments, as well as how clean we are in terms of possible defilements from sins of our own.